j4321/tkcalendar/README.rst

 Changelog
 ---------

-- tkcalendar 1.0.0
+- tkcalendar 1.1.1

-    * Initial version
+    * Fix display of the first days of the next month (closes #1)

+    * Increment year when going from december to january

 - tkcalendar 1.1.0